artic-network/artic-ebov/pages/ebov-it-setup.md

 conda remove --name artic-ebov --all
 ```

-### Installing Oxford Nanopore MinKNOW and Albacore
+### Installing Oxford Nanopore MinKNOW and basecalling software

 The software for running the MinION and basecalling can be downloaded from the [Oxford Nanopore Technologies Community site](https://community.nanoporetech.com).
 Log in to find the `Software Downloads` button.
-Download `MinKNOW 2.0` (currently v18.03.1) and `Albacore` (currently v2.3.1) appropriate to the system being used.
+Download `MinION Software` (currently v19.06.8) and `Guppy` (currently v2.3.1) appropriate to the system being used.
 Follow the `Installation guide` for each package.

-MinKNOW is a graphical user-interface programme that will be installed in the application area of the system.
+`MinKNOW` is a graphical user-interface programme that will be installed in the application area of the system.

-Python 3 is needed to both install and run Albacore but is installed by Conda if not already on your machine.
-Access to Albacore is through an excutable Python script called `read_fast5_basecaller.py` that will be installed in a directory on the path such as `/usr/local/bin/`.
+`Guppy` is a set of command-line programs that will be available on your path once installed.